qli31/assignment5/README.md

 *   [https://www.tutorialrepublic.com/php-tutorial/php-mysql-login-system.php](https://www.tutorialrepublic.com/php-tutorial/php-mysql-login-system.php)
 *   [https://www.webslesson.info/2016/02/live-table-add-edit-delete-using-ajax-jquery-in-php-mysql.html](https://www.webslesson.info/2016/02/live-table-add-edit-delete-using-ajax-jquery-in-php-mysql.html)

 The related files are already in the folder.
-There will be two databases related to this website.
-They are the "survey datbase" and the "admin info databse".
+There will be two table (both in the same database) related to this website.
+They are the "survey table" and the "admin info table".
 The general users can access the index.php and survey.php without any limitation.
-The survey.php will gather the user information and save it in the "survey database".
+The survey.php will gather the user information and save it in the "survey table".

 Here are the information about the html form:
 For both name and email, the input will be in type text, name will be name and email, and value will also be name and email.
 It is recommanded for the coder to implement an simple email validation.
 How offen do you eat pizza? -- for thowhis question we are expecting the user to give an interger.
 It is recommoned for the coder to implement a plugin to check for user input if possible.
 The input will be in type text, name frequence and id frequence.
 What is your favourite kind of pizza? -- for this question we are expecting the respond to be in type char.
 The input will be in type text, name favourite and id favourite.

 The admin can register and login to admin_data.php.
 The admin_data can only be access if the user have login successfully.
 The register.php should gather the admin info and save the data in the "admin info database".
 The login page should check for the user's id and password to see if they are allowed to access the admin_data.php.
-In the admin_data.php, the admin can see, add, edit and delete the data in the "survey database".
+In the admin_data.php, the admin can see, add, edit and delete the data in the "survey table".

 ## Design